TradeRev/tr-coding-challenge/README.md

-# Software Developer Developer Coding Challenge
+# Software Developer Coding Challenge

 ## Purpose
 This challenge is part of the interview process for Software Developer position at TradeRev.
 Its purpose is for candidates to demonstrate their problem solving ability, development experience in a mildly realistic development context and for us to establish a starting point for a technical on-site interview down the line.